Household Hazardous Waste Drop-Off Program

 - Painting supplies, including OIL-BASED paints, stains, or finishes, paint thinner, turpentine, brush cleaner, paint stripper, and wood preservatives.
 Place empty oil-based, latex or aerosol paint cans in your trash.
 (NOTE: Latex paint is not accepted, but you can dispose of it properly by drying out the paint with paint drying crystals, available at local hardware stores, or kitty litter.)

-- Miscellaneous products, such as fluorescent light bulbs, pool chemicals, lighter fluid, kerosene, driveway sealer, mercury thermometers and thermostats, nail polish remover, smoke detectors, loose asbestos that has been double bagged, and any product whose label has descriptions such as toxic, flammable, poisonous, or corrosive.
+- Miscellaneous products, such as fluorescent light bulbs (any style, including 8-foot bulbs), pool chemicals, lighter fluid, kerosene, driveway sealer, mercury thermometers and thermostats, nail polish remover, smoke detectors, loose asbestos that has been double bagged, and any product whose label has descriptions such as toxic, flammable, poisonous, or corrosive.

 - Latex paint.